Huzaif-Ibrahim/Ecommerce_fullstack/README.md

 - Authentication handled using JWT
 - Middleware ensures:
   - Only authenticated users can access protected routes
-  - Only admins can access admin-specific APIs
+  - Only admins can access admin-specific APIs and the **Admin Dashboard**
 - Improves security and mirrors real-world application design

 ---